AT&T Mobility: Throttling of "unlimited" plans

 In 2012, AT&T came under scrutiny for throttling the speed of data delivered to consumers with an unlimited data plan.
 The company has claimed that, despite its claim of network speeds, it is within its legal rights to reduce the speed of data to consumers who reach preset thresholds.
 In May 2012, Matt Spaccarelli, a truck driver, won a small claims lawsuit against the company for slowing down his service.
 A Simi Valley, California judge awarded Spaccarelli $850, agreeing that "unlimited" service shouldn't be subject to slowdowns.
 Additionally, AT&T's user agreement does not permit class-action suits against the company.

 In 2014, the FTC sued AT&T for deceptive business practices.
 In November 2019, AT&T agreed to pay $60 million to settle the suit, which must be distributed as a "partial refund" to customers who signed up for the affected plans prior to 2011.
 It also agreed to prominently disclose any throttling restrictions it imposes on its wireless plans in the future.

 Mobility Administrative Fee

 In May 2013, AT&T added a 61 cent "Mobility Administrative Fee" per-month per-line to all of its wireless postpaid lines, including lines still under service contract.
 The fee appears "below the line" making it appear like a tax at the bottom of a customer's phone bill.
 This fee is thought to bring more than a half-billion dollars in a year for AT&T, which claims the fee is for covering the cost of cell sites and maintenance.
 In June 2018, AT&T raised the administrative fee to $1.99 from 76 cents per-line.

+Illegal location data sharing

+In April 2024, AT&T was fined $57 million by the FCC for illegally sharing access to customers' real-time location data.
+In response, AT&T criticized the FCC's decision, claiming it lacked "both legal and factual merit."